ovh/docs/pages/web_cloud/web_hosting/handle_sftp_connexion_vscode/guide.en-gb.md

 #### username

-Locate the username (`username`) in the `Login`{.action} column of the table.
+Locate the `username` in the `Login`{.action} column of the table.

 #### remotePath

-Find the remote path (`remotePath`) under the mention `Home directory path`{.action}.
+Find the `remotePath` under `Home directory path`{.action}.
 However, if multiple users are configured, the specified path may be different.
 In this case, replace the username mentioned after `home/` with the one of your choice in the `Login`{.action} list of your web hosting plan.

-**Example**: If your username is "john-smith" you will get `home/john-smith`
+**Example**: If your username is "john-smith" you will get `home/john-smith`.

-Finally, remember to add this line in the file “sftp.json”: `"openSsh": true`
+Finally, remember to add this line in the file “sftp.json”: `"openSsh": true`.

 > [!primary]
 >